dannguyen/journalism-syllabi/README.md

 <a href="http://faculty.fiu.edu/~vigonm/JOU6118/index.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course provides training in investigative reporting, teaching students how to go beyond the day-to-day journalism.
+        This course provides training in investigative reporting, teaching students how to go beyond the day-to-day journalism.
 The course will emphasize problem solving in developing stories from conception to finished product.
-The course is practical and., at the same time, directs students to think deepl...</em></p>
+The course is practical and., at the same time, directs students to think deepl
+        </small></p>

         <p>Instructors: Mercedes Vigón</p>
     </td>
     <td>
-        Florida International University
+        <small>Florida International University</small>
     </td>
   </tr>